Angie Harmon: Career

 In 2010, Harmon hosted an infomercial for "UpLiv", a stress-management program, and also appeared in an infomercial for Olay "Pro-X" wrinkle cream.
 From 2010 to 2016, she co-starred with Sasha Alexander in the TNT crime-drama series Rizzoli & Isles, playing Boston police detective Jane Rizzoli.
 The show premiered July 12, 2010.
 She directed the series' 100th episode.
 Harmon won Outstanding Female Actor in a Leading Role in a Drama Series for Rizzoli & Isles at the 2012 Gracie Allen Awards, and also won a People's Choice Award for Favorite Cable TV Actress in 2015.

 Harmon appeared in the music video for Craig Morgan's "This Ole Boy", released in January 2012.
 In July 2012, during promotions for a new season of Rizzoli and Isles, Harmon revealed on Conan O'Brien's late night series that she was a fan of and very interested in playing a film version of She-Hulk should such a film become available.

 In June 2021, Harmon signed a multi-picture development deal with Lifetime.
 She hosted the documentary series Cellmate Secrets and starred as Hazel King in Buried in Barstow.

 Personal life

 On March 13, 2000, Harmon became engaged to former NFL player Jason Sehorn.
-She was appearing as a guest on The Tonight Show with Jay Leno when Leno called Sehorn out as a surprise guest.
-Sehorn immediately walked up to her, knelt down on one knee, and proposed.
+She was appearing as a guest on The Tonight Show with Jay Leno when Leno called Sehorn out as a surprise guest, who proposed to her.
 They were married on June 9, 2001.
-They have three daughters: Finley, Avery, and Emery.
-In November 2014, Harmon and Sehorn announced their separation after 13 years of marriage.
+They have three daughters:

+In November 2014, Harmon and Sehorn separated after 13 years of marriage.

-From 2019 until 2021, Harmon was engaged to actor Greg Vaughan before their engagement was called off.
+From 2019 until 2021, Harmon was engaged to actor Greg Vaughan.

-Despite her surname, Harmon is not related to the actor Mark Harmon, nor to his family, the Harmon–Nelson family (a well-known California show business family).
+Harmon defines herself as a "liberal Republican" who supports feminism and gay rights.
+She and Sehorn spoke at the 2004 Republican National Convention in support of President George W. Bush.

-She is also a Taekwondo practitioner and also trains in Boxing.
+She is a Taekwondo practitioner and also trains in boxing.

+She is not related to Mark Harmon despite sharing surnames.